sungwoncho/meteor-icon/README.md

 ## Why?

-Meteor Icon helps package authors and users by making it easy to share quality information about packages.
+Meteor Icon builds better package ecosystem for Meteor by making it quicker and easier to communicate package information.

-It takes time to jump between GitHub and Atmosphere to collect information about the package.
-Meteor Icon saves it.
+It's a hassle to jump between GitHub and Atmosphere to research the package before using it.
+Meteor Icon allows authors to aggregate package information and present it with a swag.

+It also helps package users to make prompt and wise decisions about which package they need to use and how.

-The icon cleanly displays information including the install command, latest version, last published date, popularity measures.
+Inspired by [nodei.co](https://nodei.co/), Meteor Icon cleanly displays information including the install command, latest version, last published date, popularity measures.

 ## Meteor Hackathon 2015